flintlib/flint/doc/source/mpoly.rst

           mpoly_ctx_t

-     An mpoly_ctx_struct is a structure holding information about the number of variables and the term ordering of an multivariate polynomial.
+     An mpoly_ctx_struct is a structure holding information about the number of variables and the term ordering of a multivariate polynomial.

 .. function:: void mpoly_ctx_init(mpoly_ctx_t ctx, slong nvars, const ordering_t ord)